S2AUlendo/UlendoCaaS/autocal.md

 id: autocal
 title: Ulendo Calibration as a Service
-description: Automatically tune compensation parameters for Ulendo's Vibration Compensation Modules
+description: Double the performance of your legacy printer with Ulendo CaaS.
+CaaS automatically tunes vibration compensation parameters for firmware using FT-MOTION module, allowing printers to reduce print times by 50% while maintaining high levels of accuracy.
 authors: info@ulendo.io
 license: ""